AppLovin/homebrew-Mobile-Tools/README.md

   # Homepage
   homepage "https://github.com/AppLovin/homebrew-Mobile-Tools"

-  # Create a release for your tool, then copy the tar link and paste it here
+  # Create a release for the tool, then copy the tar link and paste it here
   url "https://github.com/AppLovin/homebrew-Mobile-Tools/archive/v1.0.0.tar.gz"

   # Update the tool version here